Equivariant Splitting: Self-supervised learning from incomplete data

 \section{Experiments}

 We assess the effectiveness of the proposed self-supervised loss using experiments conducted on different inverse problems.
 For each experiment, we train a model corresponding to our method as well as baseline methods and compare their performance.
-The inverse problems we consider are 1) inpainting, 2) compressive sensing and 3) accelerated MRI.
+The inverse problems we consider are 1) inpainting, 2) compressive sensing, 3) accelerated MRI and 4) sparse-view CT.
 We also validate our theoretical predictions by testing the effect of using an equivariant architecture.
-In~\Cref{subsec:compressed_sensing} we detail our experiments on compressive sensing, in~\Cref{subsec:inpainting} on image inpainting and in~\Cref{subsec:mri} on accelerated MRI, and in~\Cref{subsec:ablation_study} we present an ablation study on the effect of equivariant architectures.
+In~\Cref{subsec:compressed_sensing} we detail our experiments on compressive sensing, in~\Cref{subsec:inpainting} on image inpainting, in~\Cref{subsec:mri} on accelerated MRI and in~\Cref{subsec:ct} on sparse-view CT, and in~\Cref{subsec:ablation_study} we present an ablation study on the effect of equivariant architectures.
 For additional details about the experiments, see~\Cref{sec:experiments_supp}.

-In each experiment, we compare against multiple baselines: a supervised baseline using the supervised loss described in~\cref{eq:def_supervised_loss}, the EI baseline described in~\cref{eq:def_ei_loss}, a measurement consistency baseline~(MC and SURE)~\citet{eldar09Generalized} and a learning-free baseline which are either the measurements directly, or their image under the adjoint or the pseudo-inverse of the forward operator.
+In each experiment, we compare against multiple baselines: a supervised baseline using the supervised loss described in~\cref{eq:def_supervised_loss}, the EI~\citep{chen21Equivariant} baseline described in~\cref{eq:def_ei_loss}, a measurement consistency baseline~(MC and SURE)~\citet{eldar09Generalized} and a learning-free baseline which are either the measurements directly, or their image under the adjoint or the pseudo-inverse of the forward operator.
 We use the same architecture and the same training procedure for every method to ensure a fair comparison.
 We report the peak signal-to-noise ratio~(PSNR) and the structural similarity index measure~(SSIM)~\citep{wang04Image} of the final reconstructions for the different methods.
 They are distortion metrics indicating how close the reconstructions are to the ground truth images.
 We do not include perception metrics which are known to be at odds with them~\citep{blau18PerceptionDistortion}.
 In each case, we also compute equivariance metrics~(EQUIV) for translations or rotations and flips.